leonkyaw/100-Days-Python/Password Manager/readme.md

-This project is to save the passport for each website.
+- This project is to save the passport for each website.
 It is easy to refer back to.
-There is a password generated function as well.
+There is a password generated function and ready to be paste in clipboard.
+- Packages: tkinter, random and pyperclip